khimo/khimo.github.io/bli-guides/_help_drivers/PhilipsHueV2.md

 ---
-title: Philips Hue (Legacy)
+title: Philips Hue | CLIP API | V2
 layout: drivertoc
 notice: DoNotEdit, created automatically from the driver metadata, must be updated on the driver itself
 ---
-Philips Hue
+Philips Hue CLIP API
 ===============================

-This driver supports communication with a Philips Hue bridge, allowing to control lights, lighting groups, and activate scenes.
+This driver supports communication with a Philips Hue bridge, allowing to control lights, lighting groups, different sensors and activate scenes.

 Connecting to the system
 --------------------------------